Oswaldo Vigas

 Oswaldo Vigas (August 4, 1923 – April 22, 2014) was a Venezuelan artist who worked as a painter, muralist, and sculptor.
 His body of work encompassed paintings, prints, drawings, ceramics, and tapestries.
 He integrated pre-Columbian with modernist and contemporary artistic currents.
 He lived and worked in France and Venezuela.

 Early life and education

-Oswaldo Vigas was born in Valencia, Carabobo, Venezuela, on August 4, 1923.
-He identified as mestizo, denoting mixed indigenous and Spanish ancestry.
-After his father died, Vigas started painting, learning how to paint the human body at the age of 12.
+Oswaldo Vigas was born on August 4, 1923 in Valencia, Carabobo, Venezuela.
+He identified as mestizo, reflecting mixed Indigenous and Spanish ancestry.
+After the death of his father, Vigas started painting and learned how to paint the human body at the age of 12.

-Vigas went to college and studied medicine at the University of the Andes (Venezuela) (Spanish: Universidad de los Andes) and at the Universidad Central de Venezuela in Caracas, and received a degree in 1951.
-While studying, he took art classes at the Taller Libre de Artes, and attended the Escuela de Artes Plásticas Cristóbal Rojas.
-There, Vigas became acquainted with painters such as Manuel Cabré and Pedro Ángel González, among others.
+He studied medicine at the University of the Andes (Spanish: Universidad de los Andes) in Mérida, Venezuela and the Central University of Venezuela (Spanish: Universidad Central de Venezuela) in Caracas.
+He earned his medical degree in 1951.
+While studying, he took art classes at the Taller Libre de Artes and the Escuela de Artes Plásticas Cristóbal Rojas.
+During this time, Vigas became acquainted with painters including Manuel Cabré and Pedro Ángel González.